 - Appearance & Presentation (visual appeal, aroma, garnish)

-- Execution of Recipe (cooked just right, not over/underdone, color, volume, not to dry/moist)
+- Execution of Recipe (cooked just right, not over/underdone, color, dry/moist)

-- Taste (seasoning, spices and herbs, flavor balance, tender texture, moist/crunchy as appropriate)
+- Taste (seasoning, spices and herbs, flavor balance, tender texture as appropriate)

-- Judge’s Bonus (Judges discretion in awarding additional points for difficulty, nutritional value, use of local ingredients, etc.)
+- Judge’s Bonus (Judges additional points for difficulty, nutritional value, local ingredients)